Robert Amory: Biography

-On May 12, 1864 he married Marianne Appleton Lawrence (1843-1882), daughter of Amos Adams Lawrence and his wife, Sarah Appleton.
+On May 12, 1864 he married Marianne Appleton Lawrence (1843–1882), daughter of Amos Adams Lawrence and his wife, Sarah Appleton.
 Together, they had one child named Alice.
-After Marianne's death on May 15, 1882, Robert was remarried on Sep.
-4, 1884 to Katharine Leighton Crehore (1862-1920) and had four more children.
+After Marianne's death on May 15, 1882, Robert was remarried on September 4, 1884 to Katharine Leighton Crehore (1862–1920) and had four more children.

 After the medical school days, the year 1867 was spent abroad chiefly in Paris, France, where Robert Amory devoted his time to the experimental study of the action of drugs on animals.
 He returned home, settled in Brookline, and soon had a small laboratory in his stable, where his experimental researches were continued.
-In 1869 he became lecturer on the physiological action of drugs in the Harvard Medical School, and in 1871 was made professor of physiology at Bowdoin College Medical School in Brunswick, Me.
+In 1869 he became lecturer on the physiological action of drugs in the Harvard Medical School, and in 1871 was made professor of physiology at Bowdoin College Medical School in Brunswick, Maine.
 He taught there four years, and gave it up most reluctantly in order to resume his Brookline practice.

 In time the little stable laboratory was replaced by a commodious house on LaGrange Street, Boston, where lectures and laboratory courses were given to all interested in experimental biology.
 The Boston Society of Medical Sciences held meetings there.
-Dr. Amory was one of its founders; he was a fellow of the Massachusetts Medical Society, the Boston Society for Medical Observation, and the American Academy of Arts and Sciences.
-When the state of Massachusetts created the office of medical examiner, Dr. Amory was the first to be appointed from his district and was the medical examiner of Norfolk County for six years.
+Amory was one of its founders; he was a fellow of the Massachusetts Medical Society, the Boston Society for Medical Observation, and the American Academy of Arts and Sciences.
+When the state of Massachusetts created the office of medical examiner, Amory was the first to be appointed from his district and was the medical examiner of Norfolk County for six years.
 He held several positions in the medical corps of the Massachusetts Volunteer Militia.
 In 1880 he was president of the National Decennial Convention for the Revision of the United States Pharmacopoeia.

-During the summer months Dr. Amory had a medical practice in Bar Harbor, Maine, where he built himself a cottage.
-He was always interested in physics and it was natural that the invention of the telephone should fascinate him; so when Professor Alexander Bell came to Boston to test and perfect his new inventions, Dr. Amory sought him out to extend to him and to his colleagues an invitation to use his laboratory, where several devices were invented and tested.
+During the summer months Amory had a medical practice in Bar Harbor, Maine, where he built himself a cottage.
+He was always interested in physics and it was natural that the invention of the telephone should fascinate him; so when Professor Alexander Bell came to Boston to test and perfect his new inventions, Amory sought him out to extend to him and to his colleagues an invitation to use his laboratory, where several devices were invented and tested.

-Later on Dr. Amory withdrew from medical work to devote his time to business.
+Later on Amory withdrew from medical work to devote his time to business.
 He became the treasurer and later president of the Brookline Gas and Electric Light Company, where he remained until 1908.